About the GrowTeam Program

 Vermont Youth Conservation Corps, Richmond, VT

 The Farm at the Vermont Youth Conservation Corps is 10 acres located in Richmond, VT, where they grow certified organic vegetables and raise pastured pigs and chickens.
 VYCC is a non-profit farm committed to increasing food access for food insecure Vermont families through their Healthcare Share program.
 Each week they produce ~400 CSA shares to be distributed at health centers throughout the state to those faced with food insecurity.
-Volunteers are expected to come on either Tuesdays or Wednesdays from 8am-4pm through September.
+Volunteers are expected to come on Tuesdays from 8am-4pm through September.

 Bluffside Farm, Newport, VT